farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 ## Wrap Up & Next steps

-Once you've configured your SAM deployment, your project should have five files:
+Once you’ve configured your SAM deployment, your project should have five files:

 - `template.yml`
 - `samconfig.yml`